lethalazo/kVecDb/README.md

 **WIP**

-_Requires a kdb+ license and ability to run q_
+_Requires a kdb+ license and ability to run q._
-_Follow this link to download and setup kdb+ https://code.kx.com/q/learn/install/_ _Once kdb+ is installed and q is setup, the datastore server can be run by doing `q kVecDb.q -p <port>` in this directory_
+_Follow this link to download and setup kdb+ https://code.kx.com/q/learn/install/_
+_Once kdb+ is installed and q is setup, the datastore server can be run by doing `q kVecDb.q -p <port>` in this directory._

 A vector datastore implementation in kbd+/q.
 Python client and an example notebook included.